Blog/Hexarelin Dosage Guide: Protocols

 How do I reconstitute a 5 mg hexarelin vial?

 Add 2.5 mL of bacteriostatic water to a 5 mg vial.
-This gives a concentration of 2 mg/mL (2,000 mcg/mL).
+This gives you a concentration of 2 mg/mL (2,000 mcg/mL).
 For a 100 mcg dose, draw 5 units on a U-100 insulin syringe.
 For 200 mcg, draw 10 units.
 Refrigerate after reconstitution and use within 28 days.
 Use our reconstitution calculator for other vial sizes.

 Does hexarelin protect the heart?